IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Socrates" target="_blank">Socrates</a>

+>“Reason is immortal; all else mortal.”

+>“As long as Man continues to be the ruthless destroyer of lower living beings, he will never know health or peace.
+For as long as men massacre animals, they will kill each other.
+Indeed, he who sows the seed of murder and pain cannot reap joy and love.”

+>“Number is the ruler of forms and ideas, and the cause of gods and daemons.”

+>“Do not even think of doing what ought not to be done.”

+>“Anger begins in folly, and ends in repentance.”

+― <a href="https://en.wikipedia.org/wiki/Pythagoras" target="_blank">Pythagoras</a>

 >“Does it not shame you to mingle murder and blood with their beneficent fruits?
 Other carnivora you call savage and ferocious - lions and tigers and serpents - while yourselves come behind them in no species of barbarity.
 And yet for them murder is the only means of sustenance; whereas to you it is a superfluous luxury and **crime**!”

 ― <a href="https://en.wikipedia.org/wiki/Plutarch" target="_blank">Plutarch</a>

+>“What altar of refuge can a man find for himself when he commits treason against the majesty of reason?”

+>“I have laboured carefully, not to mock, lament, or execrate human actions, but to understand them.”

+>“I do not presume that I have found the best philosophy, I know that I understand the true philosophy.”

+>“Nature is satisfied with little; and if she is, I am also.”

+>“Peace is not mere absence of war, but is a virtue that springs from force of character.”

+― <a href="https://en.wikipedia.org/wiki/Baruch_Spinoza" target="_blank">Baruch Spinoza</a>

 >“For if the moral law commands that we ought to be better human beings now, it inescapably follows that we must be capable of being better human beings.”[<a href="https://en.wikipedia.org/wiki/Ought_implies_can" target="_blank">Ought implies can</a>]